Coronavirus infection: everything you need to know about the outbreak from China

-The disease, which causes pneumonia-like symptoms, has forced Beijing to quarantine several major cities, essentially locking down more than 56 million people.
+The disease, which causes pneumonia-like symptoms, has forced Beijing to quarantine 18 major cities, essentially locking down more than 56 million people.

 Here’s everything you need to know about the virus.